-The anchors on craft dealt with in this chapter are to comply with the requirements below or be of equivalent quality.
+- 1. The anchors on yacht dealt with in this chapter are to comply with the requirements below or be of equivalent quality.

+- 2. The manufacturers certificate of conformance shall be supplied for the following equipment :

+- (1) anchor

+- (2) anchor chain cable / wire rope

+- (3) windlass